Ke'Bryan Hayes Player Props: Pirates vs. Cardinals

-Ke'Bryan Hayes -- batting .179 with three doubles, three walks and three RBI in his past 10 games -- will be in action for the Pittsburgh Pirates against the St. Louis Cardinals, with Steven Matz on the hill, on April 15 at 2:15 PM ET.
+Ke'Bryan Hayes -- 2-for-4 with a home run and an RBI in his last game -- will be in action for the Pittsburgh Pirates versus the St. Louis Cardinals, with Miles Mikolas on the hill, on April 16 at 2:15 PM ET.

+He racked up two hits (going 2-for-4 with a home run and an RBI) in his most recent game against the Cardinals.

 Ke'Bryan Hayes Game Info & Props vs. the Cardinals